Homotopy Coherent Mapping Class Group Actions and Excision for Hochschild Complexes of Modular Categories: The main result

 \subsection{The category of surfaces and its central extension}

-The notion of a modular functor uses the \emph{category of extended surfaces} $\Surf$ defined in \cite[Section~3.1]{jfcs} based on \cite{bakifm,hatcher,baki}.
-Objects are extended surfaces as defined in Section~\ref{secsurfaceterminology}.
+The notion of a modular functor uses the \emph{category of extended surfaces} $\Surf$ and a certain central extension of it, see \cite[Section~3]{gilmermasbaum} and additionally \cite{hatcher,baki,segal,turaev} for more background.

+Let us first define $\Surf$: Objects are extended surfaces as defined in Section~\ref{secsurfaceterminology}.
 Morphisms are generated by mapping classes (isotopy classes of orientation-preserving diffeomorphisms mapping marked points to marked points) and sewings of surfaces that glue one or several pairs of incoming and outgoing boundary components together.
 These generators are subject to the obvious relations for the composition of mapping classes and sewings separately and the following mixed relation involving both mapping classes and sewings: If $\phi : \Sigma_0 \to \Sigma_1$ is a mapping class and $s : \Sigma_0 \to \Sigma_0'$ a sewing, then $\phi$ induces a sewing $s' : \Sigma_1 \to \Sigma_1'$ of $\Sigma_1$, and $s$ induces a mapping class $ \phi' : \Sigma_0'\to\Sigma_1'$ .
 The morphisms are subject to

 Disjoint union makes $\Surf$ into a symmetric monoidal category.